 The version 7.0 TUPS download panel in the Admin Center added two new options for data selection.
 In previous versions, only submitted survey data could be downloaded.
 Now the administrator has the option to download the data from all surveys including ones that are not complete, or that may be complete but were not yet submitted by the user.

 The second option is to specify the framework desired.
 One can download data from all frameworks, or select just one specific framework.
 The other options work the same as they did in previous versions.

 Beginning with v7.0, TUPS downloads will also include the following metadata for each record:

 - Complete or Incomplete Status for TUPS record

 These fields were added at the request of clients who prefer to build reports in systems such as Power BI, SAS, or SPSS, rather than in TIM Tools itself.

-As of August 1, 2021, all TIM Tools instances have been upgraded to version 7.0 and now include collection frameworks.
 If you have any questions about frameworks or would like to schedule a videoconference to walk through the process of setting them up on your site, please email us at TIM@fcit.us.

 Roy Winkelman is a 40+ year veteran teacher of students from every level kindergarten through graduate school.
 As the former Director of FCIT, he began the Center's focus on providing students with rich content collections from which to build their understanding.
 When not glued to his keyboard, Dr. Winkelman can usually be found puttering around his tomato garden in Pittsburgh.